- Given Name: Phil Kwabina Davis

 Phil Davis Wiki Update Wiki

 An NCAA National Wrestling Champion for Penn State in 2008 and a 2009 No Gi World Jiu-Jitsu Champion in the blue belt, super heavyweight division, Phil Davis is one of the best wrestlers to make the transition to the world of professional mixed martial arts competition in years.
-Combining a freakish physique with world-class grappling skills, he has already rattled off several quick victories in the ultra-competitive UFC light heavyweight division since joining the promotion in 2010.
+Born on September 25th, 1984 in Harrisburg, PA, he combines a freakish physique with world-class grappling skills, he has already rattled off several quick victories in the ultra-competitive UFC light heavyweight division since joining the promotion in 2010.
 He holds notable victories over Brian Stann, the formerly undefeated Alexander Gustafsson, and Antonio Rogerio Nogueira.

 Utilizing his height (6’2”), enormous physical strength, and wrestling pedigree, Davis has shot to the top of the light heavyweight division.
 All but four of his professional fights have been inside the UFC's octagon.
 Although he primarily uses his wrestling inside the cage, he does have two t/ko victories before he signed with the UFC.
 Davis has won every fight in the UFC that he has been the oddsmakers favorite in.
 The only time he was the underdog was against Rashad Evans and he lost that fight via decision.
 Davis won his fight with Tim Boestch with a modified kimura that has since been dubbed the "Mr. Wonderful".